+In our acquisition of Meenan Oil Co., L.P. in August 2001, we assumed all of Meenan's environmental liabilities, including those related to the cleanup of contaminated properties, in consideration of a reduction of the purchase price.
+We established a reserve of \$2.8 million upon the closing of the acquisition to cover potential costs associated with remediating the known environmental liabilities.
+While we believe this reserve will be adequate, it is possible that the extent of the contamination at issue or the expense of addressing it could exceed our estimate and thus the costs of remediating these known liabilities could materially exceed the amounts reserved.

+We Have a Significant Amount of Indebtedness Due in Fiscal 2003

+We have \$74.4 million of indebtedness due to be repaid in fiscal 2003, excluding amounts due under our working capital revolving credit facilities.
+Of this \$74.4 million, \$45.3 million is due on October 1, 2002 and will be paid from our current cash balances on hand.
+We expect that funding for the remainder of the indebtedness will be provided by a portion of the proceeds from this offering, funds from indebtedness refinancing and operating cash flow.
+See "Use of Proceeds."
+Although we believe these amounts will be sufficient to fund the balance of our indebtedness due in fiscal 2003, if they are not, it could have a material adverse impact on us and our unitholders.

+USE OF PROCEEDS

-In our acquisition of Meenan, we assumed all of Meenan's environmental liabilities, including those related to the cleanup of contaminated properties, in consideration of a reduction of the purchase price.
-We established a reserve of \$2.8 million upon the closing of the acquisition to cover potential costs associated with known environmental issues.
-While we believe this reserve will be adequate, it is possible that the ongoing costs associated with those issues could materially exceed the amounts reserved for such environmental liabilities.
-We will receive net proceeds from the sale of the common units, assuming no exercise of the over-allotment option, of approximately \$29.7 million after deducting estimated underwriting discount and commissions and the estimated expenses of this offering.
-We will use approximately \$18.7 million of the net proceeds to repay in full amounts outstanding under our propane operations' revolving acquisition line of credit (which amounts equaled approximately \$18.7 million as of January 4, 2002), which matures on September 30, 2005 and bears interest at a floating rate that, as of December 31, 2001, was equal to 4.1% per year.
-We will use the approximately \$11.0 million balance of the net proceeds to fund acquisitions, and for growth capital expenditures.
-Pending such uses, the funds will be used to finance seasonal working capital requirements and for general partnership purposes.
+We will receive net proceeds from the sale of the common units, assuming no exercise of the over-allotment option, of approximately \$26.5 million after deducting estimated underwriting discount and commissions and the estimated expenses of this offering.
+We will use approximately: (i) \$9.9 million of the net proceeds to repay a portion of the indebtedness under our propane operations' revolving acquisition line of credit (approximately \$41.5 million outstanding as of September 13, 2002), which matures on September 30, 2005 and bears interest at a floating rate that, as of June 30, 2002, was equal to 4.0%per year; (ii) \$3.0 million to repay amounts outstanding under Total Gas & Electric's bank acquisition facility, which bears interest at a floating rate that, as of June 30, 2002, was equal to 4.8% per year and matures on October 31, 2002; and (iii) \$1.0 million to repay a note of our home heating oil division, which bears interest at the rate of 7% per year and matures on December 31, 2002.
+We will use the balance of the net proceeds of approximately \$12.6 million for one or more of the following uses: to fund acquisitions; for growth capital expenditures, including in connection with our home heating oil division's business process redesign program; and to repay approximately \$11.0 million of senior notes of our home heating oil division, which bear interest at the rate of 7.92% per year and mature on April 1, 2003.
+The specific use of proceeds related to the \$12.6 million will depend upon the timing of acquisitions as well as the availability of funds from other sources.
+Pending such uses, the \$12.6 million will be used to finance seasonal working capital requirements and for general partnership purposes.